 Step 1 – Prepare the DTF transfer

 Start by removing your DTF transfer from the package.
 It comes ready to press with all excess removed on a carrier sheet.
-There are also instructions included right in the package.
+There are instructions included right in the package.
 You will also need the settings for your EasyPress or Heat Press to begin your project.

 Step 2 – Pre-heat the blank

 To begin, pre-heat your material for 10-15 seconds.
 This will help to remove any wrinkles and any moisture.
-You will see in the images below that I am in fact using my EasyPress mat.
+You will see in the images below that I am, in fact, using my EasyPress mat.
 I find that it works much better than a towel at protecting my surface from both heat and moisture.

 Step 3 – Add DTF transfer to the blank